Knowledge to Action Retreat

 Who is this program for?

-The Knowledge to Action Retreat will help any Ithaca College student develop skills and knowledge to drive positive social change for more socially just communities.
+The Knowledge to Action Retreat will help Ithaca College students in any year and major develop skills and knowledge to drive positive social change for more socially just communities.
 No matter the issue or cause you are advocating for, it takes leadership to create change.
 All Ithaca College students belong to a multitude of different lived experiences including areas of ethnicity, gender, sexual orientation, religion, socioeconomic status and many more.
 Therefore, we are looking for a group of people that come from many different lived experiences who want to participate.
 Every Ithaca College student is eligible and highly encouraged to register.

 What are the logistics of this event?

-The 2022 retreat will take place on Saturday, November 5 at the NYS Equal Rights Heritage Center in Auburn, NY.
-The bus will leave campus at 9:00am and return to campus at 6:00pm.
+The 2025 retreat will take place on a Saturday, November 1st in Auburn, NY.
+We will tour the Harriet Tubman Home, visit the NYS Equal Rights Heritage Center and have a full afternoon of lunch and activities at the event space at an event space in Auburn.
+The vans will leave campus at 8:45am and return to campus at 5:00pm.
 Meals, transportation, and all materials are provided for attendees, so there is no fee to participate.
-The retreat will count for three Leading in a Diverse World sessions in the Student Leadership Institute.

 How do I sign up?

-Registration is filled on a first-to-sign-up basis, and space is limited so we encourage interested students to sign up early!
+Registration for the 2025 retreat will open in September and will be filled on a first-to-sign-up basis.
+Space is limited so we encourage interested students to sign up early.

 Contact Information